Karen lives in a suburb of Columbus, OH, and is a stay-at-home mom with five kids.

 If you are looking to start couponing, start slowly.
 Don’t think you are going to accumulate a stockpile or surplus overnight.
 Try to get a few deals every week, and you will ultimately see savings in your spending and extras on your shelves.

 Know your local stores' coupon policies.
 In Detroit, where Jolyn lives, coupons up to .50 are doubled.
 This means that a .50 coupon is worth $1.00.
 A .75 coupon is worth .75.
 Where I live, coupons up to .99 are doubled.
 A .75 coupon is worth $1.50.
 Knowing this can allow me to find even better deals in her blog.

 Most importantly, don’t recreate the wheel.
-There are many bloggers already doing weekly match ups.
-If you don’t know where to start, even google: "‘store name’ ‘date’ match up".
+There are many bloggers already doing weekly matchups.
+If you don’t know where to start, even google: "‘store name’ ‘date’ match up."
 For example, I could search for Meijer 3/11 matchup.
-I will find many blog with weekly match ups.
+I will find many blogs with weekly matchups.